CamaraLab/CAJAL/docs/computing-intracell-distance-matrices.rst

 Euclidean vs. geodesic distances
 --------------------------------

-CAJAL supports two types of intracellular distances matrices\: Euclidean distance, which is the ordinary straight-line distance through the ambient space, and geodesic distance, which is the length of the shortest path through the surface of the cell.
+CAJAL supports two types of intracellular distances matrices: Euclidean distance, which is the ordinary straight-line distance through the ambient space, and geodesic distance, which is the length of the shortest path through the surface of the cell.
 The choice between using Euclidean or geodesic distance